lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 * Idea of general intelligence is develop algorithms that are adaptable to many different circumstances.

+# Reinforcement Learning

 * Supervised learning algorithms are designed to resolve particular challenges.

+* Data is annotated with those challenges in mind.

+* Unsupervised attempts to build representations without any context.

+# "Reward"

-Data is annotated with those challenges in mind.
-Unsupervised attempts to build representations without any context.
-But normally the algorithm designer has an understanding of what the broader objective is and designs the algorithms accordingly (for example, characterizing users).
-In reinforcement learning some context is given, in the form of a reward, but the reward is normally delayed.
-There may have been many actions that affected the outcome, but which actions had a positive effect and which a negative effect?
+* In reinforcement learning some context is given, in the form of a reward.
+But it is often *delayed*

+* Credit allocation problem: many actions that affected the outcome, but which actions had a positive effect and which a negative effect?

-# A/B Testing
+# A/B Testing and Reward

+* Advert clicks can be seen as a reward.

-* Testing the customer experience, A/B testing, prioritizes short term reward.
+* Testing the customer experience, A/B testing, prioritises short term reward.

 * The internet is currently being driven by short term rewards which make it distracting in the short term, but perhaps less useful in the long term.